Beyond the Door (1974 film): Plot

 Robert is contacted by a mysterious man named Dimitri who instructs him to sequester Jessica in their house and keep visitors away, assuring that the child is born.
 Jessica grows progressively ill, exhibiting a fever, stomach ailments, and other bizarre symptoms, and becomes bedridden.
 Under Dimitri's instructions, George has Jessica placed in a straitjacket to prevent her from violently lashing out.
 When George visits her, Jessica alternately pleads for his help before cursing at him in a deep, demonic voice.
 George has Jessica undergo a series of tests, including scans of her brain, but none of them show any neurological anomalies.

 After Robert is subject to a torrent of violent supernatural behavior from Jessica, it is revealed that Dimitri is a lover from Jessica's past, and that he is a Satanist who has arranged for her to give birth to the Antichrist, in exchange for the demonic spirit having saved him from dying in a car accident years prior.
 In a violent confrontation between Jessica and Dimitri, the demonic entity turns on him, and implies that all of the events that have taken place were arranged for its own amusement.
 The entity murders Dimitri before departing Jessica's body, after which she immediately has a stillbirth.

 Some time later, a healthy Jessica accompanies Robert and their children on a boat ride in the San Francisco Bay.
 Ken unwraps a gift he earlier acquired on his birthday, concealed in black wrapping paper with a gold ribbon.
 The gift is revealed to be a red toy car, the same model Dimitri crashed in the accident that nearly claimed his life.
-Ken drops the toy car over the edge of the boat railing, and his eyes glow green.
+Ken drops the toy car over the edge of the boat railing, and his eyes glow green, implying he is the actual Antichrist.

 Cast

 Production

+Beyond the Door was co-directed by Ovidio G. Assonitis (billed under the alias 'O. Hellman') and cinematographer Roberto D'Ettorre Piazzoli (as 'Robert Barrett').
+It was the directorial debut for both parties, Assonitis was previously a producer of genre films like Who Saw Her Die? and Man from the Deep River.

-The screenplay for Beyond the Door was written by Ovidio G. Assonitis (billed as O. Hellman), Antonio Troiso, and Robert Barrett.
+The screenplay was written by Assonitis (billed under the alias 'O. Hellman'), Piazzoli, and Antonio Troiso.
 A number of collaborating writers also assisted, including Alex Rebar, Giorgio Marini, Aldo Crudo, and Christopher Cruise.

-The interior shots were filmed on set in Italy at the Incir De Paolis Studios in Rome, while all exteriors were shot on location in San Francisco.